ArnoldPretoriusUCT/Control-Systems/README.md

 ## Description of content

-This teaching package contains content for the course “Control Systems”, consisting of the following:
+This teaching package contains content for the course “Control Systems”, which is based heavily within based in MATLAB [Live Scripts](https://www.mathworks.com/products/matlab/live-editor.html).
+The teaching package comprises the following:
-1. A set of Course Notes, based in MATLAB [Live Scripts](https://www.mathworks.com/products/matlab/live-editor.html).
+1. A set of interactive Course Notes, based in MATLAB Live Scripts.
+2. A set of static PDF exports of the Course Notes.
-2. A set of Virtual Labs, also based in MATLAB Live Scripts.
+3. A set of Virtual Labs, based in MATLAB Live Scripts.
-3. A Project, which is based in MATLAB Live Scripts and Simulink.
+4. A Project, which is based in MATLAB Live Scripts and Simulink.

 The content of this package is intended for undergraduate students with little to no experience with MATLAB.
 MATLAB is a programming and numeric computing platform developed by MathWorks.